-- Can I feed my small animal Standlee Premium Western Forage pellets or cubes?
+- Can I feed my small animal Standlee Premium Products pellets or cubes?

 While SPWF pellets and cubes are both very high quality, neither is fortified with added vitamins or minerals that are necessary for the health of small companion animals.
 These animals require a fortified pellet specifically formulated for the type of small companion animal being fed rather than simply a high quality forage pellet.

 - How much long stem forage should I feed my small companion animal?